dergudzon/robonomics-smarthome/raspberry_setup.md

 ## Home Assistant

 Now we need to install Home Assistant to Raspberry.
 Installation instructions are [here](https://www.home-assistant.io/installation/linux#install-home-assistant-core).
 You need to install `Home Assistant Core`.
+It's actual version is 2021.11.5 and instruction assumes that we already have installed Python 3.9 (including the package python3-dev) or newer.

 After installation you must be under `homeassistant` user.
 If you are not log in:
 ```bash